 - Be prepared and download those maps of country where you’ll traveling in advance and when you have a wifi connection.

 - At the very least, get comfortable reading topographic maps and traveling by compass direction.
 When traveling in the backcountry, no app will save you.
 But having some basic Boy Scout skills will.

 - At the very least, spend time with GAIA to familiarize yourself with its many excellent features.
 This is not like using texting or the camera.
 It may take some exploring and experimenting to fully use and take advantage of it.

-The GAIA Pro version offers new elements of customization and functionality.
-If you’d like to try it, GAIA is offering our readers a FREE one-year subscription of GAIA PRO.
+The Gaia Pro version offers new elements of customization and functionality.
+If you’d like to try it, Gaia GPS is offering our readers a FREE one-year subscription of GAIA PRO.
 To learn more, email email@example.com and mention NickerNews or ColoradoOutsider.